Coronavirus jolt in Vietnam casts pall over Communist Party's coronation congress

 “We need to take strong measures to effectively prevent community infection,” Phuc said.
 “We’ll do it fast but calmly, so as not to cause disorder in people’s lives, and especially to ensure the success of the congress.”

-Vietnam’s Health Minister Nguyen Thanh Long told the same meeting that the new outbreak, centred in a province near Hanoi, could be worse than an earlier outbreak in the central tourist city of Danang.
+Health Minister Nguyen Thanh Long told the same meeting that the new outbreak, centred in a province near Hanoi, could be worse than an earlier outbreak in the tourist city of Danang.

 HUGE EFFORTS